How to Avoid Getting Sick on Vacation

-Don’t put insect repellant on babies younger than six months-old, and never put it on a baby or toddler’s hands (that usually go straight into their mouths).
+Don’t put insect repellant on babies younger than six-months-old.
+Never put it on a baby or toddler’s hands (that usually go straight into their mouths).

 We loved this UV stroller net–which we used during stroller naps on our travels–and it also helped with some peace of mind with regard to insect bite prevention as well.

-Having first aid necessities and other basic medicines on hand will help see you through any unexpected maladies without the need to immediately rush out to find a pharmacy.
+Have essential baby first aid items and other basic medicines on hand.
+That will help see you through any unexpected maladies without needing to immediately rush out to find a pharmacy.
 And keep this kit together in your carry-on bag, in case any checked luggage ends up MIA for any length of time.
 When traveling with babies, toddlers, and young children, things to include in this kit are:

 Most large resorts in areas with water sanitation issues have their own in-house water purification systems.
-But you can never be too careful when your kids are little, so it’s best to stick to bottled water for drinking and brushing teeth.
+But, you can never be too careful when your kids are little.
+It’s best to stick to bottled water for drinking and brushing teeth.
 I was always paranoid about my kids drinking their bathwater, so I put less water than usual in their tubs and avoided anything cup-like as bath toys.

-If you’re nervous you can adopt the Peace Corps. saying to avoid getting sick on vacation, “If you can’t peel it or heat it, don’t eat it.”
+If you’re nervous, adopt the Peace Corps’ saying to avoid getting sick on vacation, “If you can’t peel it or heat it, don’t eat it.”
 You are the best judge of how necessary that will be depending on where you’re staying and what your family will be eating.
 But also keep in mind that just eating a lot more (and a lot more rich food than you may be used to) can set your stomach off.
 As can an excess of alcohol, especially if you’re out in the sun and not drinking enough water.
 Controlling yourself at the buffet can be key to avoid getting sick on vacation.

 The sad truth is, most people don’t wash their hands properly after they use the washroom, if at all.
 Or they still cough into their hands (instead of their elbow) if they’ve got a cold.
 And then they touch all of the things that you touch in common areas.
 Then you absentmindedly nibble on a hangnail or see your toddler pop their thumb in their mouth and, bingo!
 It’s a cold or flu or Norovirus for all!

 This can happen in the nicest and cleanest of places.
-For me it was Walt Disney World and for lots of other people it’s a cruise ship or fancy all-inclusive resort.
+For me, it was Walt Disney World.
+For lots of other people, it’s a cruise ship or fancy all-inclusive resort.

 To prevent this, you have to wash your hands.
 A LOT.
 And sadly, most alcohol-based hand sanitizers are not effective against some germs like Norovirus.

 One of our first flights with my son was during the height of the H1N1 flu hysteria, and I was pretty scared at the thought of him getting sick.
 So I travel with some heavy duty wipes that are proven by the EPA to kill Norovirus and other nasties.
 I wipe down surfaces that my kids are likely to touch (armrests, tray tables, laminated safety card) and hope for the best.
 And I’m the biggest nag about hand-washing and not putting hands in mouths.
-And the Zylast hand sanitizer is probably the only one that claims to be effective against Norovirus.
+The CDC suggests an alcohol-based hand sanitizer with at least 60% alcohol is the only effective hand sanitizer available.